magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_listening-beyond-words.md

 Now I can put it down.
 That’s holding but not tightly.
 If we are told not to hold to anything at all, what can we do?
 We will think we shouldn’t practise sitting or walking meditation.
 So at first we have to hold without tight attachment.
-You can say this is but it will become For instance, you came here to Wat Pah Pong; before you did that, you had to have the desire to come.
+You can say this is *taṇhā,* but it will become *pāramī.* For instance, you came here to Wat Pah Pong; before you did that, you had to have the desire to come.
 With no desire, you wouldn’t have come.
 We can say you came with desire; it’s like holding.
 Then you will return; that’s like not grasping.
 Just like having some uncertainty about what this object is; then picking it up, seeing it’s a flashlight and putting it down.
 This is holding but not grasping, or to speak more simply, knowing and letting go.
 Picking up to look, knowing and letting go – knowing and putting down.
 Things may be said to be good or bad, but you merely know them and let them go.
 You are aware of all good and bad phenomena and you are letting go of them.
 You don’t grasp them with ignorance.
 You grasp them with wisdom and put them down.

 In this way the postures can be even and consistent.
 It means the mind is able.
 The mind has awareness and wisdom is born.
 When the mind has